gmenounos/kw1281test/README.md

 If you have a legacy Ross-Tech USB cable, you can probably use that cable by installing the Virtual COM Port drivers: https://www.ross-tech.com/vag-com/usb/virtual-com-port.php

-The tool is written in .NET 5.0 and runs under Windows 10.
+The tool is written in .NET Core 3.1 and runs under Windows 10.
 It may also run under Windows 7, macOS and Linux but I have not tried them.

 You can download a precompiled version from the Releases page: https://github.com/gmenounos/kw1281test/releases/